13 Rare Cat Breeds That Make Extra-Special Companions

 Other Types of Rare Cats

 Disappointed to not see your favorite rare cat on our list?
 Perhaps the cat you have in mind is more unique than rare.
-For example, Russian Blue cats, who display a striking combination of blue-grey fur and green eyes.
+For example, Russian blue cats, who display a striking combination of blue-grey fur and green eyes.
 They are relatively popular in the United States, ranking 15th in number of registered cats in 2019.

-Calico cats, who aren't confined to a particular breed, are unique because calico cats are almost always female due to their unique chromosome pairings.
+Calico cats, who aren't confined to a particular breed, are unique because they are almost always female due to their unique chromosome pairings.
 That makes male calico cats very rare.
 So much so that male calico kitties are thought to be good luck in the U.S. and U.K, according to the ASPCA.

 Other rare colors include solid shades of brown, like chocolate or cinnamon, and unique color patterns like colorpoint and rosette.